DWKessler/OvenResults/README.md

       * CSS media queries to be responsive at different breakpoints and for printing.

 * Assembly 5:
   * Status: This page showcases data from a MySQL database in the form of two Google Charts.
 A page designed for a display in a fixed location by a machine.
 Not intended to be responsive.
+Previous and Next buttons can be used to scroll through the data in time.
     * Techniques:
       * MySQL queries
       * Google Chart formatting and JSON arrays.